-A well designed rain garden is an organic and low-tech method for controlling the runoff from rainstorms and snow melt.
-Runoff from rooftops, driveways, patios and other nonporous surfaces is channeled and directed away from buildings and towards a low-lying section of the yard.
+A well-designed rain garden is an organic and low-tech method for controlling the runoff from rainstorms and snowmelt.
+Runoff from rooftops, driveways, patios, and other nonporous surfaces is channeled and directed away from buildings and towards a low-lying section of the yard.
 As the rainwater and snowmelt runoff travels across the lawn and hardscape, fertilizers and pollutants are washed into the rain garden's natural filtration and cleansing system.

 Located in the lowest section of the backyard, we dug into the bottom of the sloping lawn and directly in front of a berm that forms one side of our little pond.
 We buried a plastic drain pipe under the lawn and connected the other end of the pipe to the primary downspout for delivering runoff from the roof.
-A gentle swale sculpted into the lawn helps to steer more of the water runoff from rainstorms and snowmelt away from house and into the planting bed.
+A gentle swale sculpted into the lawn helps to steer more of the water runoff from rainstorms and snowmelt away from the house and into the planting bed.

-Note: the planting bed at the bottom of the sloped yard is separated from the pond by a berm of soil and rock.
+Note: The planting bed at the bottom of the sloped yard is separated from the pond by a berm of soil and rock.
 Do not let the water runoff drain into your koi pond!

 We used pieces of fieldstone and rock to create a border and to define the bed's borders and edges.
 The fieldstone also helps to disguise and protect the plastic drain pipe from the roof gutters.
-A few strategically placed rocks in front of the drain pipe opening helps to diffuse the rushing water as it travels downhill from the roof and into the sunken garden.
+A few strategically placed rocks in front of the drain pipe opening help to diffuse the rushing water as it travels downhill from the roof and into the sunken garden.
 We do not apply any mulch, which would likely wash away from the drainpipe area and into the basin of the planting bed.
 Instead, a ground cover of Ajuga Bugle plants helps to control weeds.

 Between rainstorms, the opening to the drain pipe and its surrounding rock cave is a favorite hangout for a large toad.
-Other welcomed visitors include insects, wood frogs, chipmunks, garter snakes and an occasional box turtle.
+Other welcomed visitors include insects, wood frogs, chipmunks, garter snakes, and an occasional box turtle.

-Our rain garden fits well into our landscape, is simple to maintain, looks good and is very effective at controlling large volumes of runoff from the roof and the sloped yard.
-Planted primarily with native Christmas ferns and Cinnamon ferns, the plants help to control soil erosion on our hillside and act as a natural filter.
-The captured storm water runoff soaks the soil and provides plenty of moisture for the ferns before the excess water seeps down into the ground.
+Our rain garden fits well into our landscape, is simple to maintain, looks good, and is very effective at controlling large volumes of runoff from the roof and the sloped yard.
+Planted primarily with native Christmas ferns and cinnamon ferns, the plants help to control soil erosion on our hillside and act as a natural filter.
+The captured stormwater runoff soaks the soil and provides plenty of moisture for the ferns before the excess water seeps down into the ground.
 The water runoff is utilized by the plants rather than washing away into a storm drain.

 Even after a significant rainstorm, the planting bed dries out within a day and does not leave any standing water.
 No standing water means there's no place for mosquitos to breed!